juanmanuel96/flask-mongodb/docs/mongo.md

 ## Models configuration

-The `MODELS` configuration provides an alternative for registering models to the MongoDB instance automatically and easily.
+The `MODELS` configuration provides is the main method for registering models to the MongoDB instance automatically and easily.
 Another way of registering models is by doing it manually with the `register_collection` method of the MongoDB class.
 While it is very similar to Flask's `register_blueprint` method, it is not scalable.
-That is where the `MODELS` variable come in to play.
+That is where the `MODELS` configurations comes in to play.
 This variable must be a list of strings.

+> **NOTE:** The `register_collection` method has been deprecated as of version 1.7.0.
+Rely on the `MODELS` configuration.

 To register models automatically, simply add to the list the package path to the models.
 For exmaple, if you have a project with the following structure: